francois-rd/coma/docs/source/tutorials/examples/coma.rst

 .. warning::

-    Intenally, **function-based** commands will still be wrapped in a class that defines a :obj:`run()` method, regardless of any :obj:`run_hook` redefinition.
+    Internally, **function-based** commands will still be wrapped in a class that defines a :obj:`run()` method, regardless of any :obj:`run_hook` redefinition.
     As such, it is generally safer, if more verbose, to locally redefine the :obj:`run_hook` using :func:`~coma.core.register.register` and a